AmoebaLabs/amoeba_deploy_tools/README.md

 databag and used for subsequent operations to the box.
 Now, as you make changes to the node, or any cookbooks you create in `site-cookbooks`, you can push those changes by running:

-    > amoeba node push <node-name>
+    > amoeba node push --node <node-name>

 Finally to setup Capistrano, you need only add the following to your existing Capfile:

     require 'amoeba_deploy_tools/capistrano'

-For a full list of commends, see below.
+For a full list of commends, run `amoeba help` or see below.

 ## Detailed Information